triton-inference-server/perf_analyzer/genai-perf/README.md

 ##### `--measurement-interval <int>`
 ##### `-p <int>`

 The time interval used for each measurement in milliseconds.
-Perf Analyzer will sample a time interval specified and take measurement over the requests completed within that time interval. (default: `10000`)
+Perf Analyzer will sample a time interval specified and take measurement over the requests completed within that time interval.
+When using the default stability percentage, GenAI-Perf will benchmark for 3*(measurement_interval) milliseconds.

 ##### `--request-rate <float>`